SAP-samples/teched2025-DA160/exercises/ex3/README.md

 ## Exercise 3.2 Guided Tour: Install Intelligent Application - Working Capital Insights

-Now that we have checked the details of Working Capital Insights intelligent apps and make sure this is the intelligent app we want to install.
+Now that you have checked the details of Working Capital Insights intelligent apps and make sure this is the intelligent app we want to install.
 In this exercise, let us look at the steps of installing the intelligent application.

-Due to the technical and time limitations, we will use guided tours for activities in this class which takes long time and affect the whole shared landscape.
+Due to the technical and time limitations, you will use guided tours for activities in this class which takes long time and affect the whole shared landscape.

 A guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
 When accessing a guided tour, please click the highlighted area to proceed to the next step.